squidfunk/mkdocs-material/docs/getting-started.md

     2. **Switching to a homebrewed Python**: Upgrade your Python installation to a self-contained solution by installing Python with Homebrew.
-This will also eliminate any problems you may be having with `pip`.
+This should eliminate a lot of problems you may be having with `pip`.

 #### by cloning from GitHub

-Material can also be used without system-wide installation by cloning the repository into a subfolder of your project's root directory:
+Material can also be used without a system-wide installation by cloning the repository into a subfolder of your project's root directory:

 ``` sh